Skip to main content

 The Greatest Songman

 Given the current climate it's no surprise that cult of personality movies are coming thick and fast.
-Opus isn't one of the best but there is enough of interest to worth a glance if black comedy and celebrity parody are your bag.
+Opus isn't one of the best but there is enough of interest to warrant a glance if black comedy and celebrity parody are your bag.

 Ayo Edebiri plays young music journalist Ariel, desperate to write something meaningful which seams a long way away thanks to her "old fashioned" editor (Murray Bartlett), who treats her as a glorified note taker while giving all the juicy assignments to the lads.
 An opportunity presents itself when reclusive music genius Alfred Morreti (John Malkovich) surfaces after thirty years and she is one of the select few people invited to his compound for a weekend celebration and exclusive first listen.
 On the downside, her editor is also invited ("obviously I'll write the piece") and on arrival there is the small matter of Morreti clearly being involved in a cult.
 There are some other guests; a radio DJ, a paparazzi and Juliet Lewis as a self-important chat show host but everyone except Ariel is too enraptured by their proximity to Morreti to notice the blatantly sinister vibe on display.